Normal Periodontium Long Essays

 • Glycoproteins

-• Parathyroid hormone regulates bone removed- selling by both bone formation and bone re- sorption
+• Parathyroid hormone regulates bone removal- selling by both bone formation and bone resorption

 Alveolar Bone In Disease: